-Guinness Storehouse tops all paid and free sites with over one million visitors
+Guinness Storehouse draws over one million visitors each year

-Ireland’s national tourism development authority, Fáilte Ireland, has released a list of Ireland’s top visited tourist attractions.
+Ireland’s national tourism development authority, Fáilte Ireland, has named Ireland’s top visited tourist attractions.

 Their lists are broken down into “Free” and “Paid” attractions and ranked by the number of visitors they had in 2011.